mandadui/mandadui.github.io/README.md

 ## Submission

-**pandoc** is used to generate the pdf report for submission from the **README.md** file for the lab 1.
-I made sure all the content is rendered properly.
-The PDF file is named as boggulry-waph-project1.pdf
+I used Pandoc to generate a PDF report from the README.md file for lab 1, ensuring that all content was accurately rendered.
+The resulting PDF file is named 'mandadui-waph-project1.pdf'.